charles-uno/charles-uno.github.io/_posts/2019-09-10-once-upon-a-time.md

 | ...
 Other stuff → [[Oath of Nissa]]    | 22% | 73% |
 | ...
 Other stuff → [[Once Upon a Time]] | 29% | 77% |

-<p class="table-caption">Odds to get [[Primeval Titan]] on the table by each turn.
+<span class="table-caption">Odds to get [[Primeval Titan]] on the table by each turn.
 Values are cumulative, so "≤T4" is the odds to do so on turn four or earlier.
-All values ±2%.</p>
+All values ±2%.</span>

 Calculations are made using the list below, which plays a bunch of extra [[Windswept Heath:fetch lands]] instead of [worrying](/valakut-simulation/) about [[Cinder Glade]] and/or [[Sheltered Thicket]]: